-Business interruption insurance covers lost income if your business has to cease operations due to damage from a covered event under your property insurance policy, such as fire or wind.
+Business interruption insurance covers lost income if your business has to cease operations due to damage from an event covered by your property insurance policy, such as fire or wind.
 Business interruption insurance is not typically bought as a standalone policy.
-Most insurance providers include it as an extension of your property coverage, which means it is usually included in a business owners policy (BOP).

 What Business Interruption Insurance Covers

-Business interruption insurance is often called business income insurance because it replaces the income your business would have earned, based on your records, if the damage or destruction of your property had not occurred.
-The policy also covers operating expenses, such as utilities and payroll, that continue even though normal business operations have temporarily ceased.
-Coverage can also include the expense of moving to a temporary location.
+Business interruption insurance is often called business income insurance because it replaces the income your business would have earned if the damage to or destruction of your property had not occurred.
+Many of these policies also cover operating expenses, such as utilities and payroll, that continue even though normal business operations have temporarily ceased.

 What Business Interruption Insurance Doesn’t Cover